Austin Berry (soccer)

-Gregory Austin Berry (born October 6, 1988) is a retired American soccer defender from Cincinnati, Ohio.
+Gregory Austin Berry (born October 6, 1988) is an American former soccer defender from Cincinnati, Ohio.
 After playing for the Louisville Cardinals in college, he was a first round pick in the 2012 MLS SuperDraft.
 He signed with Chicago Fire, and was named MLS Rookie of the Year after his first season.
 He played another season with Chicago before he was traded to Philadelphia Union.
 After spending his second season with Philadelphia on loan to the South Korean club FC Anyang, Berry returned to his hometown to play for the newly formed club FC Cincinnati in the lower division United Soccer League.
 He served as FC Cincinnati's team captain for two seasons before retiring from his playing career and accepting a position as the club's strength and conditioning coach.

 Youth career

 Born in Cincinnati, Ohio, he attended the Summit Country Day School for high school where he played four fall seasons of soccer.
 With a 14–1–1 record during his senior year, Berry contributed 10 goals, 6 assists, and led his team to the Regional finals.
 He earned first team all-state, first team Miami Valley Conference, Division III Player of the Year, and was named a Cincinnati Enquirer All-Star.
 Berry played college soccer at the University of Louisville between 2007 and 2011.
 During his time at Louisville, Berry was named an NSCAA All-American in 2010 and 2011, Soccer America and College Soccer News All-American honors, Earned Big East Defensive Player of the Year honors in 2010, All-BIG EAST First Team and Big East All Tournament Team in 2010 and 2011.
 In 2010, he led the University of Louisville to the national championship game and was named to the College Cup All Tournament Team.
 Berry finished his career at Louisville with 94 appearances and 11 goals.

 In 2010, Berry played for the USL Premier Development League team Chicago Fire Premier.